-SECTION 10.2: MEAL AND REST PERIODS
+SECTION 10.3: MEAL AND REST PERIODS

 Except as specified in this section, all employees who work more than five (5) consecutive hours per shift in accordance with Washington State Law, shall receive an unpaid duty-free meal period of at least thirty (30) minutes.
-Meal periods shall be paid when the employee is required by the Employer to interrupt the meal period in order to work or to remain at a prescribed work site in the interest of the Employer.
-Remaining in the facility in the employee lounge is not a work site.
+Meal periods shall be paid when the employee is required by the Employer to interrupt the meal period in order to work or to remain at the work site in the interest of the Employer, unless the full thirty (30) minute meal break can be rescheduled.
 All employees shall be allowed a rest period of not less than fifteen (15) minutes on the Employer's time for each four (4) hours of working time.
 Rest periods shall be scheduled as near as possible to the midpoint of the work period.
 During fifteen (15) minute rest periods, employees shall remain at the facility.

-SECTION 10.3: WORK SCHEDULES
+SECTION 10.4: WORK SCHEDULES

 Work schedules shall be posted monthly and shall be posted as early as practical but no later than ten (10) calendar days preceding the first of the month in which the schedule is effective.
-Changes to the posted schedule may be made by the Employer to meet the needs of the business for extraordinary circumstances, including the right to send workers home after the start of their shift.
+If electronic schedules are utilized, the Employer will maintain original copies of the schedules distributed to employees.
+Changes to the posted schedule may be made by the Employer to meet the needs of the business in extraordinary circumstances, including the right to send workers home after the start of their shift.
 If changes to the schedule are needed, the Employer shall notify affected employees as soon as possible.
 In the event the change(s) would impact an employee's schedule within two working days, the Employer will discuss with the employee their availability to work the changed schedule to determine if the employee is able to work the changed schedule without causing undue hardship to the employee.

-Work schedules shall be filled by the employee with the longest seniority within the department If an employee wishes to change a scheduled day with another employee, both must sign a written request, and it must be approved by their supervisor.
+If an employee wishes to change a scheduled day with another employee, both must sign a written request, and it must be approved by their supervisor.
 No such changes will be approved if they result in overtime, unless approved by the supervisor.